-This motivates structural identification in longitudinal VCMs, namely, determining whether each covariate is ($i$) irrelevant, ($ii$) constant, or ($iii$) time-varying.
-Penalization has become a major tool for this type of structure learning.
-The Lasso \citep{tibshirani1996regression} established a basic framework for sparse estimation, and the nonconcave penalization approach of \citet{fan2001variable} provided oracle-type insights.
-For grouped structures, \citet{yuan2006model} introduced the group Lasso, while \citet{meier2008group} extended blockwise penalties to generalized models, making exact group sparsity feasible.
-In the varying-coefficient setting, \citet{wang2008variable} developed spline-based variable selection methods for nonparametric VCMs, and \citet{wei2011group} studied estimation and selection in high-dimensional VCMs with theoretical guarantees.
-Related work on additive models by \citet{huang2010variable} complements this literature by emphasizing componentwise sparsity under basis expansions.
+Structural identification in longitudinal VCMs requires determining whether each covariate is ($i$) irrelevant, ($ii$) constant, or ($iii$) time-varying.
+Penalization provides a general mechanism for this task.
+The Lasso \citep{tibshirani1996regression} established a basic framework for sparse estimation, and the nonconcave penalization approach of \citet{fan2001variable} provided oracle-type results.
+For grouped structures, \citet{yuan2006model} introduced the Group-Lasso, while \citet{meier2008group} extended blockwise penalties to generalized models.
+In the varying-coefficient setting, \citet{wang2008variable} developed spline-based variable selection methods for nonparametric VCMs, and \citet{wei2011group} studied estimation and selection in high-dimensional VCMs.
+Related work on additive models \citep{huang2010variable} established componentwise sparsity results under basis expansions.

-Smoothness control is equally important for interpretability.
-Classical spline approximation theory is well summarized by \citet{schumaker1981spline}.
-For practical smoothing, \citet{eilers1996flexible} developed P-splines by combining B-splines with roughness penalties, and \citet{antoniadis2012penalized} adapted this idea to variable selection in varying-coefficient models.
-More broadly, \citet{stone1985additive} studied additive regression and related structured nonparametric models, whereas \citet{lin2006component} emphasized that component selection and smoothing should be handled jointly rather than separately.
-These contributions suggest that a useful longitudinal VCM procedure should control both structural sparsity and functional regularity.
+Smoothness control is also required for interpretable coefficient trajectories.
+Classical spline approximation theory is summarized by \citet{schumaker1981spline}. \citet{eilers1996flexible} combined B-splines with roughness penalties in P-splines, and \citet{antoniadis2012penalized} adapted this construction to variable selection in VCMs.
+Additive regression provides a broader structured nonparametric setting \citep{stone1985additive}, and component-selection methods show that sparsity and smoothing can be estimated jointly \citep{lin2006component}.
+A longitudinal VCM procedure needs to control structural sparsity and functional regularity within the same criterion.

-Several additional developments reinforce this perspective. \citet{kai2011semiparametric} studied efficient estimation and variable selection in semiparametric varying-coefficient partially linear models, and \citet{xue2010consistent} established consistent model selection for marginal generalized additive models.
-Beyond mean regression, \citet{tang2013variable} considered variable selection in quantile varying-coefficient models, providing a complementary view of dynamic effects.
-Robustness is also important in practice: \citet{liu2021robust} examined selection under measurement error, and \citet{hu2021robust} investigated robust inference for varying-coefficient additive models.
-On the theoretical side, \citet{lounici2011oracle} derived oracle inequalities under group sparsity, offering a useful set of tools for analyzing block-penalized estimators.